 After becoming ill, Nicki reevaluated her life and was inspired to live with health and happiness as a priority, not only for herself, but also for the planet.
 And so her sustainable fashion brand, Milo + Nicki, was born.

 As fine and strong as silk, orange fibres are perfect for creating sustainable luxury garments.
-Italian label Ferragamo was the first major fashion house to make use of Orange Fibre threads, created by Adriana Santanocito, who also showed what her beautiful, sustainable textiles could do at Green Fashion Week in Milan and Los Angeles recently.

-She was inspired by the 700,000 tons of orange peels discarded when making juice in Italy each year.
+Italian label Ferragamo was the first major fashion house to make use of Orange Fibre threads, created by Adriana Santanocito.
+Adriana also showed what her beautiful, sustainable textiles could do at Green Fashion Week in Milan and Los Angeles recently.
+Apparently, she was inspired by the 700,000 tons of orange peels discarded when making juice in Italy each year.

 While working on her dissertation in fashion design, Santanocito decided to develop the project with Enrica Arena, an International Communication and Cooperation student, with the support of the Polytechnic University of Milan.
 The duo launched and patented Orange Fiber Fabrics in the hopes of making a difference in the fashion industry.

 On one particular business visit to the Philippines, she had a lightbulb moment.
 She discovered that women in the Philippines wore traditional shirts made from the pineapple leaf fibres that were left over after harvesting the fruit.
 This sparked years of research and development into creating a new sustainable textile.
 And so Piñatex was born.

 According to the company, the heels are a byproduct of apple juice that comes from a sustainable orchard in Italy: “The production process involves scientists taking dry apple peels and extracting fibers to construct apple leather, a sustainable textile,” the company said in a statement.
 “The apple leather is breathable, durable, chemical free, UV resistant and it looks and feels like real leather.”
-So really, there’s just no excuse to kill animals for shoes anymore at all….